radiodee1/games-llm/docs/README_1_LOCAL.md

 ### Later Testing

 I returned to the Ollama site later to find the gemma4 models.
 Though the gemma4:e2b model does not answer the 'arrow question' correctly, the gemma4:e4b model does.
 I would like to try this model out for some extended period of time.
-This might mean setting up a laptop for that specific purpose.
+This might mean setting up a second computer, maybe a laptop, for that specific purpose.

 - gemma4:e2b (does not see the arrow's angle, but detects left and right)
 - gemma4:e4b (can detect arrow angle.)